Bunsly/HomeHarvest/README.md

                         Name of the output file (without extension)
   -p PROXY, --proxy PROXY
                         Proxy to use for scraping
-  -d DAYS, --days DAYS  Sold in last _ days filter.
+  -d DAYS, --days DAYS  Sold/listed in last _ days filter.
   -r RADIUS, --radius RADIUS
                         Get comparable properties within _ (eg. 0.0) miles.
 Only applicable for individual addresses.
   -m, --mls_only        If set, fetches only MLS listings.